IAEA-NSDDNetwork/GLSC/README.md

 ## Change history

+#### 2024-03
+Bug fixes and improvments.

+Added a new output called "GLSC_combined.out" which contains both the E(level) values from a GTOL fit and %IG continuation records from GABS calculations.
+An option is also added (click "More" button) for replacing (or creating if not exist) the IB (B-) or TI (EC/B+) records with the new values from GABS calculations.

+By default, uncertainties are always given in the output file for E(level) even if there are no uncertainties in gamma-ray energies used for the fit for which cases an uncertainty is assumed based on the precision of the EG value for the fitting purpose.
+An option is also added to remove E(level) uncertainty, when there is no any path of gammas from this level to a level with fixed energy (e.g., g.s.), with all gammas in the path having experimental uncertainties.

 #### 2023-05
 Added an option for calculating E(gamma) without uncertainties from level-energy differences and writing calculated E(gamma) to a new output dataset.
 To get this option, load an ENSDF file and right click on "Run" button.